brianreumere/gandi-automatic-dns/README.md

 Installation
 ============

 The simplest way to install gad is to clone this repository.
 You can optionally add the repository folder to your `PATH` environment variable to make running `gad` easier, but you should specify its full path when creating a crontab entry.
-Personally, I have a `~/bin` folder that is already in my `PATH` where I create a symlink to the repository, and a `~/git` folder that I clone the repository into:
+Personally, I have a `~/bin` folder that is already in my `PATH` where I create a symlink for `gad`, and a `~/git` folder that I clone the repository into:

 ```
 git clone https://github.com/brianpcurran/gandi-automatic-dns.git ~/git/gandi-automatic-dns